Chaitalykundu/Web-Development/02-CSS/01-Basic/04-Background/Theory/03-background-image.md

+# Overview

+- Definition and Usage
+- Tip
+- Syntax
+- Example
+- Specification
+- Property Values

+&nbsp;

+&nbsp;

+# Chapter Summary

+- The `background-image` property sets one or more background images for an element.

+- By default, a background-image is placed at the **_top-left corner_** of an element, and **_repeated both vertically and horizontally_**.

+&nbsp;

+&nbsp;

 | Property         | Description                              | Default value |
 | ---------------- | ---------------------------------------- | ------------- |
 | background-image | Sets the background image for an element | None          |

+&nbsp;

+&nbsp;

 &nbsp;